kevinzhongxu/CasOligo/README.md

-## Example 2: Design the 20nt gRNA-target-sequence oligo for 18S sequence of pacific oyster
+## Example 2: Design the 20nt gRNA-target-site oligonucleotide for 18S sequence of pacific oyster
-This is an example to design the 20nt gRNA-target-sequence oligo for gRNA of CRISPR-cas9 system to cut the 18S rRNA gene of pacific oyster *Crassostrea gigas*, but not of protists and fungi.
+This is an example to design the 20nt gRNA-target-site oligonucleotide for gRNA of CRISPR-cas9 system to cut the 18S rRNA gene of pacific oyster *Crassostrea gigas*, but not of protists and fungi.

 ```r